awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.CommonDBATasks.Database.md

 exec rdsadmin.rdsadmin_util.alter_default_temp_tablespace(tablespace_name => 'temp01');
 ```

-## Checkpointing the Database<a name="Appendix.Oracle.CommonDBATasks.CheckpointingDatabase"></a>
+## Checkpointing a Database<a name="Appendix.Oracle.CommonDBATasks.CheckpointingDatabase"></a>

-You can use the Amazon RDS procedure `rdsadmin.rdsadmin_util.checkpoint` to checkpoint the database\.
+To checkpoint the database, use the Amazon RDS procedure `rdsadmin.rdsadmin_util.checkpoint`\.
 The `checkpoint` procedure has no parameters\.

 The following example checkpoints the database\.